Abraham Capadose, ‘I wait for Thy salvation, o Lord!’ (1795–1874)

 Salvation received

-Neither Capadose nor da Costa told any one about their ‘discovery’.
+Neither Capadose nor da Costa told anyone about their ‘discovery’.
 They confined themselves completely to the study of the Scriptures.
 All other books were laid aside, except ‘Defence of the Christian Faith’ of the former German rabbi Heydeck.
-More and more he was convinced that the Truth only could be found in Jesus Christ.
-In Him Abraham found his life, answers to his questions, yes, the Truth himself.
-When the change became known to his family, they first used gentle means with him, hoping these new notions might pass away, but soon they resorted to harsher treatment.
-This forced Abraham all the more to a public confession of his faith.
-On the 20th of October 1822 he was baptised in the Dutch Reformed Church of Leiden.
+More and more Capadose became convinced that the Truth could only be found in Jesus.
+Capadose found his life in Him, answers to his questions, yes, the Truth itself.